On homogeneous 3-dimensional spacetimes: focus on plane waves: Introduction

 \subsection{Acknowledgments}

-We would like to warmly thank the referee for the valuable remarks and corrections that greatly improved the content of the paper.
-We also thank Ines Kath for answering our question on which spaces $\P_\rho$ are Cahen-Wallach, which was a crucial step in the development of our work.
-The first author is supported by the DFG SFB/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}.
+We thank Ines Kath for answering our question on which spaces $\P_\rho$ are Cahen-Wallach, which was a crucial step in the development of our work.
+The first author is supported by the SFB/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}, funded by the DFG (Projektnummer 281071066 - TRR 191).